 This might leave you wondering.
-Can you recover damages from an accident with a car thief?
+C mages from an accident with a car thief?
 There is only one way an insurance company would have to pay and that is through your own policy.
 There are several provisions that might come into play.

 - Medpay: This is a provision that drivers can get on their own policy that will pay for medical bills regardless of who is at fault or injured.
 So long as the insured or their vehicle is involved.

 - Personal Injury Protection (PIP): This works similar to Medpay, but it pays medical bills and other damages like pain and suffering and loss of wages.
-It also pays out regardless of the person injured or at fault so long at the insured or their vehicle is involved.
+As long as the accident involves the insured or their vehicle it also pays regardless of the person injured or at fault.

 - Uninsured/Underinsured (UM/UIM): Most insurance policies have uninsured/underinsured provisions.
 These will pay those covered by the policy for all personal injury damages; if the other driver is underinsured or has no insurance.
 This can include not finding a hit-and-run driver, so long as they were at fault in the accident.

 The bottom line is that if you have an insurance policy with these provisions; your own insurance company will pay for your damages from an uninsured driver.
-If the person who stole the vehicle has insurance and his or her insurance company denied coverage, then your own UM/UIM could be used because you were hit by an uninsured driver.
+If the person who stole the vehicle has insurance and his or her insurance company denied coverage.
+Then you can use your own UM/UIM because an uninsured driver hit you.

 Medpay and PIP activate with any accident regardless of fault, so they would also pay for your damages.
 However, these policies usually have a much lower cap and don’t cover all damages.

 Do I need an Attorney?

 If you’ve been injured by someone who was driving a stolen car, you need to talk to our personal injury team.
 You could get compensated for your injuries.
 Don’t let the insurance company tell you that their policy doesn’t cover the damages; rather get advice from someone on your side.